 Change Request flawsFrom Figure 4 it is clear that:

-Overall, the major causes for project failure due to improper Project Management can be shown in the Figure 5.
+Overall, the major causes for project failure due to improper Project Management can be shown in Figure 5.
 (IT Cortex, 2013)

 Major causes for Project failure due to improper 3.1 Constraints need to be considered The constraints which should be considered for the successful Project Management are: Scope, Quality, Budget and Schedule.
 Figure 6 shows the Project Triangle.